danielli90/Tradr/README.md

 5. Tradr calls TradingKing API.
 TradingKing is acquired by Ally Bank and renamed to Ally Investment.
 Fortunately, the API is still supported, as long as you have Ally Investment account -
     - [tradingKing.js](./tradingking.js)
     - https://www.ally.com/api/invest/documentation/market-ext-quotes-get-post/
-6. [app.js](./app.js) is the main program of Tradr - the magic starts here.
 7. Javascript can handle JSON response from TradingKing API natively (as Javascript objects).
 However, it is not hard to parse and read JSON file in Java either -
     - https://stackoverflow.com/questions/10926353/how-to-read-json-file-into-java-with-simple-json-library